wyrover/shellcode/win/pi/README.md

 ## Supported Platforms ##

-This has been tested successfully on Windows NT 4.0 right up to Windows 10.
+This has been tested successfully on x86 CPU running Windows NT 4.0 - Windows 10.
 ## Author ##

 [@odzhancode](https://www.twitter.com/odzhancode "Follow me on Twitter")